cpswarm/SimulationOrchestrator/README.md

 ### Test run simulation

 This test is used to verify:
- - The start of the SOO with a set of requirements for the the simulation to be run (dimensions, number of agents)
+ - The start of the SOO with a set of requirements for the simulation to be run (dimensions, number of agents)
  - The ability to match the requirements with the features provided by the Dummy Simulation Manager
  - The ability to select the Simulation Manager and to send the Run Simulation message
  - The test verifies that the Dummy Manager receives the correct XMPP message